stharrold/stharrold.github.io/content/20160110-etl-census-with-python.md

 **Why am I using the American Community Survey (ACS)?**

 * The ACS is a relevant data set.
 A future step is to predict an individual's household income, which is among the [subjects that the ACS survey addresses](http://www.census.gov/programs-surveys/acs/guidance/subjects.html).
 * The ACS is a reliable data set.[^acs-method] The ACS has quality controls to ensure that it is representative.
-The survey samples about 3&nbsp;million addresses per year with a response rate of about 95%.
+The survey samples about [3&nbsp;million addresses per year](https://www.census.gov/acs/www/methodology/sample-size-and-data-quality/sample-size/) with a [response rate of about 97%](https://www.census.gov/acs/www/methodology/sample-size-and-data-quality/response-rates/).
 * The ACS is a time-series data set.
-The survey sends questionnaires throughout the year and releases data once per year.
+The survey sends questionnaires throughout the year and [releases data once per year](https://www.census.gov/programs-surveys/acs/news/data-releases.html).
 A future step is to use the time series to forecast an individual's household income.
 * I recognize that using ACS data can be <span id="problematic">problematic</span>.
 Data from the Census Bureau has been used for harm,[^data-harm] and current ACS terminology asks respondents to identify by terms such as "race".[^prob-race] For this project, I take data from the Census Bureau at face value, and I infer from it at face value.
 It's important to respect that these aren't simply data points; these are people.

 **Why am I using the ACS 5-year estimate?**